 Mendocino County Office of Education: A Perspective on Education

 The first week in May was Teacher Appreciation Week.
 Never have teachers deserved more appreciation than they do now.
-When the pandemic hit, teachers used their experience, creativity, dedication, and compassion to instantly develop distance learning programs that have kept thousands of students moving forward academically.
+When the pandemic hit, teachers used their experience, creativity, dedication, innovation, and compassion to instantly develop distance learning programs that have kept thousands of students moving forward academically.

 As we contemplate returning to school in the fall, local school districts must create contingency plans for how to adhere to Public Health safety rules such as social distancing, while still providing fair and equitable instruction for all students.
 This is no small task.
 As you can imagine, school campuses were not created with social distancing in mind, and it becomes even more complex when we consider how to coordinate all school services, not just classroom instruction.
 Schools provide transportation, meals, counseling, special education services, and so much more.